mrtngamper/IEGUI/Documentation/README.md

 - __Commit: Main-View added list view__ <br>
 A list- view for the main view was added
 - __Commit: Context changed, language exception__ <br>
-getText method added in Context Text-not-found-Exception has been added, to report a failure if some text is not existing Language setting was included, so that we can set the language in a file and take the needed text from it Some text for the interface was set in the MainViewController
+getText method added in Context.
+Text-not-found-Exception has been added, to report a failure if some text is not existing Language setting was included, so that we can set the language in a file and take the needed text from it.
+Some text for the interface was set in the MainViewController

 #### 18-05-22
 - __Commit: Fix WelcomeView__ <br>
 Fixed bug which resulted in a NullPointerException
 - __Commit: errors fixed, caused by max__ <br>
-Everything was set on the new Language setting feature
+Everything was set to use the new Language setting feature

 #### 19-05-22
 - __Commit: MainView upload picture feature__ <br>